- <div style="background-image:url(/live/image/gid/50/width/1600/height/300/crop/1/30147_english-_literature.rev.1452788000.png)"/>

 from Nature Publishing Group

-Free digital library of science information.
-As of February 2012, focus is on genetics and cell biology
+Free digital library of science information with a focus on genetics and cell biology.

 SIPRI Yearbook Online